PinRec: Unified Generative Retrieval for Pinterest Recommender Systems: Introduction

 \section{Introduction}

-Pinterest is a visual discovery platform where over 550 million monthly active users search for, save, and shop for ideas, represented by Pins~\cite{pins}.
-Given the massive volume of Pins — for instance, users save over 1.5 billion Pins per week \cite{pins2} — it is essential to provide personalized recommendations in Pinterest feeds and search results.
+Pinterest is a visual discovery platform where over 600 million monthly active users search for, save, and shop for ideas, represented by Pins~\cite{pins2025}.
+Given the massive volume of Pins (for instance, users save over 1.5 billion Pins per week~\cite{pins2}), it is essential to provide personalized recommendations in Pinterest feeds and search results.
 To achieve this, recommender systems often leverage a two-stage approach: retrieval and ranking.
-Retrieval models select thousands of potentially relevant candidate items, then ranking models prioritize the top items to display to the user.
-Since ranking models depend on the retrieval results, it is important for retrieval models to identify diverse, fresh, and relevant items.
+Retrieval models select thousands of potentially relevant candidate Pins, then ranking models prioritize the top Pins to display to the user.
+Since ranking models depend on the retrieval results, it is important for retrieval models to identify diverse, fresh, and relevant Pins.

 Traditionally, retrieval methods employ ``two-tower'' models.
-The query tower computes query embeddings, while the item tower computes item embeddings.
-These models retrieve items with the highest similarity scores given a query embedding.
-As an alternative to two-tower models, recent work has proposed \emph{generative retrieval}.
-Generative retrieval models leverage a sequence of tokens using generative models, such as transformers \citep{vaswani2017attention}, and then use those tokens to retrieve items.
-Generative retrieval has shown promising results in academic settings given its powerful ability to understand user activity history and generate candidates that existing two-tower models may not be able to retrieve~\cite{KangM18, Recformer23, UnifyingGenRetrieval24}.
+The query tower computes query embeddings, while the item tower computes Pin embeddings.
+These models retrieve Pins with the highest similarity scores given a query embedding.
+As an alternative to two-tower models, recent work has proposed \emph{Generative Retrieval (GR)}.
+GR models leverage a sequence of tokens using generative models, such as Transformers~\citep{vaswani2017attention}, and then use those tokens to retrieve Pins.
+GR has shown promising results in academic settings given its powerful ability to understand user activity history and generate candidates that existing two-tower models may not be able to retrieve~\cite{KangM18, Recformer23, UnifyingGenRetrieval24}.

-Using generative retrieval models for large scale recommender systems poses many challenges at the scale of Pinterest.
-Firstly, the generative model should be capable of efficiently optimizing for different engagement outcomes such as maximizing social actions like saves and comments versus passive engagements like clicks, because business needs are constantly evolving to optimize combinations of different metrics.
-Secondly, the generated item sequences must possess sufficient diversity to facilitate users' exploration of varied ideas; one-step generation of a single item representation may not suffice.
-Thirdly, given their increased complexity and sequential generation, generating a set of recommended items requires higher computational cost than computing an embedding with two-tower models.

-To our knowledge, there has been no large scale generative retrieval model that has addressed all of the aforementioned challenges.
-Most methods developed within academic settings~\cite{KangM18, UniS4Rec22, Recformer23} have not proven effective in meeting the latency and cost requirements necessary to handle web-scale traffic.
-While there are a few recent studies to apply generative retrieval to production, they focus on optimizing one objective~\cite{HSTU24, Tiger23} and are not capable of optimizing multiple target outcomes.
-Moreover, these methods do not address the challenge of generating a sequence of diverse items.
-Because generating multiple items sequentially is computationally expensive, existing approaches typically generate only the next item rather than a full set at once.